HELLO FRIEND. LET ME START BY SAYING...

 I NO LONGER LOOK IN THE MIRROR WITH SELF-LOATHING.
 AND THAT - TO ME - IS PRICELESS.

 It's now my joy and privilege to guide my clients in rebuilding their relationships not only with money, but also with their loved ones and themselves.

-Today, I sit from the vantage point of age and wisdom and believe that while education has its place, experience makes up for what no institution can teach.
-I like to think you will benefit from both my education and life experience.
+Today, I sit from the vantage point of age and wisdom and believe that - while education has its place- experience makes up for what no institution can teach.
+I hold:

 Masters in Business Administration (MBA)